 Note - You Have All 3 Doshas: It's important to appreciate that you (or anyone) are not just one dosha, but a combination of all three.
 Most people have one or two doshas most dominant in their nature, with the other one(s) less prominent.
 Where someone has equal amounts of all three doshas, this is called 'sama dosha'.

-For example, due to particular weather/seasonal influences, lifestyles, foods, relationships etc, you may create too much or too little of one or more doshas in your body mind.
+For example, due to particular weather or seasonal influences, lifestyles, foods, relationships etc, you may create too much or too little of one or more doshas in your body-mind.
 Such imbalance is called 'Vikriti'.
-Although anyone can develop any doshas imbalance, individuals with naturally strong vata tendencies are more prone to vata imbalances, those with naturally strong kapha tendencies are more prone to kapha imbalances etc.
+Although anyone can develop any dosha imbalance, individuals with naturally strong vata tendencies are more prone to vata imbalances, those with naturally strong kapha tendencies are more prone to kapha imbalances etc.